 What will happen in the court?
 SHOW

-When your case is called on to be heard in the court you will sit near to the magistrates and the legal advisor will ask you to identify yourself.
+When your case is called on to be heard in the court you will sit near to the magistrates.
+The legal advisor will ask you to identify yourself.
 The charges will then be put to you and you will be asked to enter a plea.

 If you plead not guilty then the court will hear an outline of the offence and a discussion may be held as to why you have pleaded 'not guilty'.
 The case will then be listed for a trial and a further court date will be set.